 The email screen (pop up) should have a text area that allows free flow keying/typing as well as input from various pre-defined text paragraphs.
 These pre-defined paragraphs will be like Outlook Quick Parts.
 These paragraphs would be stored server-side and may warrant another database table.
 It should throw pop-up window with the ability to create and select paragraphs to be inserted into the main screen.
 The email screen should also have an easy way to display and select possible attachments.
 There could be multiple attachments with different file formats (.pdf, .doc, .jpg, etc).
 The 2 most important recipients are the client and the blind copy (BCC:) to appropriate regional director.
 The email could be sent to the online intake advisor for their records.
 One another requirement is the user can click into the text area, select all, copy, and then paste somewhere else (specifically into the MQS system).

+VALIDATIONS

+When multiple advisors are available, pick the advisor for chat who is online for a longer duration

+If an advisor is already engaged with one of the clients, then another client should not be able to view that advisor as available.

+The application should work with all browsers.

+Advance phase of the project: It should work with all OS

+Client Options:

+When client clicks on the video/text chat, then a pop up would display the following message:

+“The discussion with advisor would take approximately 30 minutes.
+Do you want to continue?”

+If he says Yes, “than it will take connect them to one of the available advisors”

+If No, then a calendar scheduler will be shown to client to schedule an appointment at a later time.

+Once done, it will say display a message “Thank you for contacting SBDC, someone would be in touch with you shortly for all the assistance you need and resolving queries”

 COMMUNICATIONS INTERFACES